morashid92/dishwasher-app/README.md

 ## Security
 React offers sanitizing out of the box which is another great reason to be using it.
-Furthermore, I have made use of a libraray called Dompurify which will help to sanitize the html code coming from the paragraph for the product information part.
+Furthermore, I have made use of a library called Dompurify which will help to sanitize the html code coming from the paragraph for the product information part.

+Storing keys in files is never a good thing but due to time constraints I have kept THE URL with the API key in for now.
+I would definitely use a `.env` file in a real life scenario.